Our process: from the first meeting to closing

 Approaching identified buyers

-Confidential, proactive outreach to the targets identified in step 2.
+Confidential, proactive outreach to the targets selected in step 2.

-- Anonymous approach: first contact with each target without naming the business — industry, approximate size, region, opportunity.
+- Anonymous approach: first contact without naming the business.
 No documents shared at this stage.

 - Non-disclosure agreement (NDA): signed with every buyer who expresses serious interest.